NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 **TOGETHER WE CAN CREATE A BETTER WORLD.**

-##  23. <a name='DevsContributionsWelcome:'></a>Devs/Contributions Welcome! :)
+## Devs/Contributions Welcome! :)

 We would love to have some much needed dev resource on this vital project not only for Holochain but also for the world so if you are interested please contact us on either ourworld@nextgensoftware.co.uk or david@nextgensoftware.co.uk.
 Thank you, we look forward to hearing from you! :)

-##  24. <a name='NextGenDeveloperTrainingProgrammesForEVERYONEIncludingSpecialNeedsDisadvantagedPeople'></a>NextGen Developer Training Programmes For EVERYONE!
+## NextGen Developer Training Programmes For EVERYONE!
 (Including Special Needs & Disadvantaged People)

 We also offer FREE training with our NextGen Developer Training Programme where I will teach everything I know from my many years of experience working in the industry.
 We know that people on the Autistic Spectrum are just as gifted with computers as I am (I was given the label of Asperger’s, Dyspraxia & Dyslexia) so they will be able to help me take what’s possible with technology to the next level.